| Getting your Trinity Audio player ready... |

 If you’ve been researching business schools in the top 20, you’ve probably come across the UCLA Anderson School of Management.
-Ranked #18 on U.S. News’ 2022 list of the Best Business Schools, the UCLA MBA program attracts students — and big-name, post-MBA employers — from around the world.
+Tied for #18 on U.S. News’ 2025 list of the Best Business Schools, the UCLA MBA program attracts students — and big-name, post-MBA employers — from around the world.
 Of course, UCLA MBA admissions are pretty competitive, so earning an impressive GMAT score can be an important way to ensure that your MBA application stands out among the pack at this popular program.

-In this article, we’ll take a look at the UCLA GMAT averages and UCLA GMAT Score Ranges for students accepted to the Anderson School’s full-time MBA program, as well as some other key facts about UCLA Anderson’s MBA class of 2022.
-I’ll also give you some essential questions to consider when thinking about how your applicant profile measures up, and some strategies for determining what GMAT score you need to be competitive.
+In this article, we’ll take a look at the UCLA GMAT averages and UCLA GMAT score ranges for students accepted to the Anderson School’s full-time MBA program, as well as some other key facts about UCLA Anderson’s MBA class of 2026.
+I’ll also give you some essential questions to consider when thinking about how your applicant profile measures up.
+I’ll also provide some strategies for determining what GMAT score you need to be competitive.

-First, let’s take a look at an important UCLA business school statistic to keep in mind when setting your GMAT goals: the acceptance rate.
+First, let’s look at one UCLA business school statistic to consider when setting your GMAT goals: the acceptance rate.

 The UCLA MBA Acceptance Rate